Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Preliminaries

-\item[Ski-rental:] $p(\bx,i) = \sum_{j=1}^{i-1}x_j+b$ if $i\in[n]$ and $p(\bx,i) =\sum_{j=1}^nx_j$ if $i=n+1$, where $b$ is a fixed positive real number.
-The objective is to minimize the total cost of renting ski equipment, where $x_i$ denotes the rental cost at step $i$ and $b$ is the cost of purchasing the equipment.
-Once the equipment is purchased, there is no need to rent it in subsequent steps.
-We denote this profit function as $\pski$.

-\end{description} Note that the maximum profit value $B$ can be set to $1$ for the expected reward, best choice, last success, and can be set to $n+b$ for the ski-rental setting.
-An example of a profit function that does not satisfy properties (i) and (ii) is the scenario in which one aims to maximize the probability of selecting the second-largest value~\cite{vanderbei2021postdoc}.
+In this paper, we assume that the profit function $p$ satisfies the following two properties: for any $i,j\in[n]$ and $x_1,\dots,x_n,x_i'\in[0,1]$ with $x_i\le x'_i$ and $j>i$, \begin{enumerate}[label=\textbf{(P\arabic*)}, ref=P\arabic*, leftmargin=*] \item $p((x_1,\dots,x_i,\dots,x_n),i)\le p((x_1,\dots,x'_i,\dots,x_n),i)$ \item $p((x_1,\dots,x_i,\dots,x_n),j)\ge p((x_1,\dots,x'_i,\dots,x_n),j)$ \end{enumerate} These conditions are satisfied by the profit functions of standard optimal stopping problems: expected reward $\prwd$, best choice $\pbest$, last success $\pls$, and ski-rental $\pski$.
+Note that the maximum profit value $B$ can be set to $1$ for the expected reward, best choice, last success, and can be set to $n+b$ for the ski-rental setting.
+An example of a profit function that does not satisfy properties (\ref{prop:p-i}) and (\ref{prop:p-ii}) is the scenario in which one aims to maximize the probability of selecting the second-largest value~\cite{vanderbei2021postdoc}.

-Next, we describe classes of the distributions $\fD=(D_1,\dots,D_n;\Pi)$ that arise in typical settings of the optimal stopping problem. \begin{description} \item[General Order:] The family of distributions $\fD=(D_1,\dots,D_n;\Pi)$ where $\Pi$ is any distribution over the permutations of $[n]$.
-We denote this set by $\Dall$.
-This general setting has been studied, for example, in the context of secretary problems with non-uniform arrival orders~\cite{kesselheim2015secretary}.

-\item[Adversarial Order:] The family of distributions $\fD=(D_1,\dots,D_n;\Pi)$ where $\Pi$ is the point-mass distribution at the identity permutation.
-We denote this set by $\Dadv$, and refer to the point-mass distribution itself as $\Piid$.

-\item[Random Order:] The family of distributions $\fD=(D_1,\dots,D_n;\Pi)$ where $\Pi$ is the uniform distribution over the permutations of $[n]$.
-We denote this set by $\Dro$.